Xomega-Net/Xomega.Docs/docs/generators/enums/enum-sql.md

 The source for the enumeration items in the database is specified by a `sql:enum-source` element nested under the enumeration's `config` element.

-In the source element you need to set the `items-object` attribute that points to an object defined in the model for the source table, which has a mapping between the object fields and enumeration structure.
+In the source element, you need to set the `items-object` attribute that points to an object defined in the model for the source table, which has a mapping between the object fields and enumeration structure.

 Since each enumeration item may have multi-value properties, you can also specify a separate (sub-) object that holds properties for enumeration items in the `item-properties-object` attribute, as illustrated below.